Cosmic Slop

-Cosmic Slop is the fifth studio album by Funkadelic, released in July 1973 on Westbound Records.
-While it has been favorably reevaluated by critics long after its original release, the album was a commercial failure, producing no charting singles, and reaching only #112 on the Billboard pop chart and #21 on the R&B chart.
+Cosmic Slop is the fifth studio album by Funkadelic, released on July 9, 1973 by Westbound Records.
+While it has been favorably reevaluated by critics long after its original release, the album was a commercial failure, producing no charting singles, and reaching No. 112 on the Billboard pop chart and No. 21 on the R&B chart.
 The album was re-released on CD in 1991.

 Cosmic Slop is the first Funkadelic album to feature artwork and liner notes by Pedro Bell, who assumed responsibility for the band's gate-fold album covers and liner notes until the band's collapse after 1981's The Electric Spanking of War Babies.
 Bell's liner notes to Cosmic Slop include small illustrations next to each song's name, summarizing the song in a picture.
 The album also marks the first Funkadelic album without any input from longtime guitarist Eddie Hazel, who had left the band the year before.

+Critical reception

-Lloyd Bradley in Q Magazine characterised the album a "cornerstone ... coming just before James Brown sidepersons began defecting to Clinton's outfit' and "a link between fearsomely dark musings and out-and-out strangeness".
+Lloyd Bradley in Q characterized the album as a "cornerstone ... coming just before James Brown sidepersons began defecting to Clinton's outfit' and "a link between fearsomely dark musings and out-and-out strangeness".